Skip to main content

 One Message Per File, Right Away

-Files.com publishes one message per file operation, the instant it happens — no waiting, no lumping things together.
+Files.com publishes one message per file operation, the instant it happens.
+No waiting, no lumping things together.
 A Cloud Function or Dataflow consumer reacts the moment a file lands.

 Every Event Is Logged Anyway

 Files.com records every event in its own audit log, separate from Pub/Sub.
-So the Pub/Sub stream is never your only record — the full trail is still there even if a subscriber misses a message.
+So the Pub/Sub stream is never your only record.
+The full trail is still there even if a subscriber misses a message.

-What Teams Build With Pub/Sub on Files.com
+How Teams Use Pub/Sub on Files.com

 Partner Upload to Hands-Off Processing